vitorbeltrao/drowsiness_detection/README.md

 After collecting the data, the second step is to train our custom model.
 To do this, just run `mlflow run . -P steps=train_data`.

 To train the model, we cannot forget to create the `data.yaml` file, to guide the model where it should find the data to be trained.
-At the end of the training, the final trained models will be in a folder called [bla] and you will be able to use them to make your inferences.
+At the end of the training, the final trained models will be uploaded in *wandb* to track our artifacts and in the same folder that our train data component are and you will be able to use them to make your inferences.

-### 3° - Make inferences
+### 3° - Test your model

+After training and validating the model, it is good practice in a machine learning system to test it on never-before-seen images to evaluate its performance.
+To do this, just run `mlflow run . -P steps=test_data`.

+After that, model metrics will be automatically uploaded to wandb for further analysis.

+### 4° - Deployment

-After training the model in the previous step, you will use the best saved model to make inferences in real time on your webcam or on any image you want.
-To do this, just run `mlflow run . -P steps=make_inferences`.
+This component exists only to organize things and download the best model tracked by wandb and avoid latencies when we are going to make inferences in real time.
+Basically we get the production model from the wandb and put it in a local folder: `/prod_deployment_path`.
+To do this, just run `mlflow run . -P steps=deployment`.

-When running this command, your webcam will open automatically making inferences automatically.
+### Run everything together

+From step 2 (train your custom model) to step 4 (deployment), you can run everything at once automatically managed by mlflow just by running: `mlflow run .`

 ### Testing